 To learn more about riding smart and off-roading areas in Northern Nevada, visit the Nevada Off-Highway Vehicles Program website.

+If you’re looking for ATV rentals in the Reno area, check out Nevada Adventure Rentals.
+Equipped with a selection of rental gear, Nevada Adventure Rentals is ideal for your next outdoor adventure.
 If you’re looking for year-round rentals, check out Tahoe Dirt Bikes.
 With a selection of snow bikes, dune buggies and dirt bikes for off-road fun throughout the summer and winter months, Tahoe Dirt Bikes is perfect for the adventure seeker that doesn’t want to stay in when the temperatures drop.
 ATV and off-road rentals are also offered by Full Access Tahoe, based in South Lake Tahoe.
-Get out there and enjoy the beauty of the Tahoe back-county with their selection of ATV/UTV rentals.
+Get out there and enjoy the beauty of the Tahoe backcountry with their selection of ATV/UTV rentals.

 There is nothing is better than cruising through the Nevada high desert on four wheels, so be sure to check out off-roading in Reno Tahoe.

 Don’t forget to upload your photos on social media using #RenoTahoe so we can follow along on your off-roading adventure!